alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 9. **Account for personal needs.** Everyone remembers the essentials such as sunscreen and bug spray, but don't neglect the simple conveniences such as toilet paper, hand sanitizer, and extra socks.
 Some people even bring head lamps/flashlights, iodine tablets (to clean water), floss, and matches/lighter.

-10. **Enjoy it.** Enjoy the majestic views that look like they came from a Brave Heart movie.
-Enjoy hearing only the sounds of steps and heavy breathing as you climb a steep incline.
-Enjoy debating with your friends what's going to happen next in [A Game Of Thrones][3].
+10. **Enjoy it.** Take in the majestic views that look like they came from a Brave Heart movie.
+Be content with hearing only the sounds of steps and heavy breathing as you climb a steep incline.
+Debate with your friends about what's going to happen next in [A Game Of Thrones][3].
 Enjoy some of the best air you're ever going to breathe when you're on top.

 Keep in mind these tips are based on my experiences, and that each person's comfort level is different.
 Hopefully, this post was able to provide a sense of what one can expect on a 14er hike and how I plan to prepare for one in the future.